o let’s fire up the wayback machine and set it to late May–early June 2007, shall we?

 • • • •

-Because there is certainly no question of Tom truly “living” so long as his soul is in pieces, and the pieces are scattered to the four winds and distributed on both sides of the Veil.
+There is certainly no question of Tom truly “living” so long as his soul is in pieces, and the pieces are scattered to the four winds and distributed on both sides of the Veil.
 Regardless of whether Harry survives or not, Tom will only be able to “live” once the parts are reintegrated.
 And that is clearly impossible this side of the Veil.

 And, as for Harry; for all that he has derived some advantages from carrying around a piece of somebody else’s soul as well as his own, it is not exactly doing him any day-to-day good.
 And I am not convinced that it will prove any advantage in a face-to-face duel with its original owner.
 Once he has disarmed the other (two?) (three?) remaining Horcruxes, he needs to get rid of it ASAP.
 Which will probably best be accomplished in the chamber with the Veil.